vinodvr81/mongo_db_practice/README.md

 [03.]
 03_db_.txt      --> 3.
 Write a MongoDB query to display the fields restaurant_id, name, borough and cuisine, but exclude the field _id for all the documents in the collection restaurant.

+[04.]
+04-db_retrieve_nested --> 4.
+Write a MongoDB query to display the fields restaurant_id, name, borough and zip code, but exclude the field _id for all the documents in the collection restaurant.